 The Jacques Dujarié Casitas offer townhouse-style living to 39 upperclassmen, including transfer and international students.
-Each Casita suite is fully furnished, and features five private bedrooms and two shared bathrooms.
+Each two-story Casita suite is fully furnished, and features five private bedrooms and two shared bathrooms.
 A shared kitchen and community living room are at the center of both the male and female Casita buildings.
-Residents have access to the laundry facilities, game room, front desk and mail in Jacques Dujarié Hall.
-Learn more about the amenities available.
-A Resident Assistant (RA) lives in the Casitas to support residents.
+Residents have access to the laundry facilities, game room, front desk and mail in Jacques Dujarié Hall